antrax2024/gurush/README.md

 ## 📄 License

-gurush is released under the MIT License, which is a permissive open-source license.
+gurush is released under the **MIT License**, which is a permissive open-source license.
 This means you can use, modify, distribute, and even use the software for commercial purposes, provided you include the original copyright notice and disclaimer in any copies or substantial portions of the software.

 For more details, see the [LICENSE](LICENSE) file in the repository.